Regular Show: The Movie: Production

 The film was first announced in February 2015 during the Cartoon Network upfront.
 Regular Show creator J. G. Quintel announced on June 11, 2015, via Twitter that the production of the film had been completed.
-A trailer for the film was shown at the 2015 Comic Con International event on July 10, 2015 and was later released online on July 12, 2015.
-Despite the film being announced in February 2015, the film began production in 2014.
+A trailer for the film was shown at the 2015 Comic Con International event on July 10 and was later released online on July 12.
+Despite being announced in February 2015, the film had already begun production in 2014.

-During production of the fourth season, the network asked the creator if he would like to do a forty-minute special episode.
+During production of the show's fourth season, the network asked Quintel if he would like to do a forty-minute special episode.
 Quintel turned down the offer and asked to do a film instead.
-The network agreed.
-The idea was then put into development.
+The network agreed, and the idea was put into development.

-Quintel confirmed that the film is canon to the events of the show, and is set between the first two episodes of season seven, "Dumptown U.S.A." and "The Parkie Awards".
+Quintel confirmed that the film is canon to the events of the show, and is set directly after the events of season six.

 The sixth season of Regular Show was affected by the film.
 It was set to have 40 11-minute segments, but due to the production of the film, only 31 were produced, for a total of 28 episodes (the half-hour episodes take up two production codes).
 The seventh season featured 36 episodes.

 Soundtrack

-The soundtrack for the film featured three real-life songs including, "March of the Swivel Heads", "The Future's So Bright, I Gotta Wear Shades" and "Pale Blue Eyes".
+The soundtrack for the film featured three real-life songs, namely "March of the Swivel Heads", "The Future's So Bright, I Gotta Wear Shades", and "Pale Blue Eyes".

 Release

 Theatrical limited release

-The film made its world premiere for a Downtown Independent debut screening on August 14, 2015, and continued to play there until August 20, 2015.
-The film also screened at select Alamo Drafthouse Cinemas across the United States and it had a select showtime at the SVA Theatre of New York and at the Cinema Montrereal CANADA during October 2015.
+The film had its world premiere at the Downtown Independent theatre on August 14, 2015, and continued to play there until August 20.
+The film also screened at select Alamo Drafthouse Cinemas across the United States, and had a select showtime at the SVA Theatre of New York and in Montreal, Canada, during October 2015.